openebs-archive/openebs-docs/docs/storageengine.md

 ## Which storage engine to use ? (cStor vs Jiva)

+Other notes :

+table of jiva and cstor should include feature comparison

 Below table identifies few differences between the two engines.

 |                             Jiva                             |                            cStor                             |